Helping millions of people navigate the world of technology.

 Re register the Windows Installer Service

-Step 4: You won’t see any message after the commands finish executing.
+Step 4: You won’t see any message after executing the commands.
 Close the Command Prompt window.

 Was this helpful?